scriptotek/php-generic-book-cover/README.md

 # php-generic-book-cover

-This is a small package that generates generic book covers that can be used with online book displays, etc. in cases where no original cover is available.
+This is a small package for generating generic book covers that can be used with online book displays, etc. in cases where no original cover is available.